azat-co/ga-backbone/README.md

   <script src="apple-app.js"></script>
 ```

-The name don't have to follow the convention of dashes and dots as long as it's easy to tell what each file is supposed to do.
+The names don't have to follow the convention of dashes and dots as long as it's easy to tell what each file is supposed to do.

 Now let's copy our objects/classes into corresponding files.

 Our main **index.html** file should look like this:

 ```html